Documentation

 Main results #

-Proof outline #
+Proof strategy #

 References #